tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### Option 2: Have an attribute in `ParameterServerStrategy` that holds the `ClusterCoordinator`

-With this option, an attribute is proposed for the `ParameterServerStrategy` to keep track of the `ClusterCoordinator`.
+With this option, an attribute is added to the `ParameterServerStrategy` to keep track of the `ClusterCoordinator`.
 We start the `ClusterCoordinator` as soon as the `model.fit` is called for the first time, and do not attempt to shut it down after `fit` completes.
-It will then be reused for the next `fit`.
+It will then be reused for the next `fit`, or on a different model.

 ```
 class Model(...):

   def fit(self, ...):
-    if (hasattr(self.distribute_strategy, 'should_use_with_coordinator') and
+    if (self.distribute_strategy.should_use_with_coordinator() and
-        not hasattr(self.distribute_strategy, '_cluster_coordinator'):
+        not self.distribute_strategy._cluster_coordinator):
       self.distribute_strategy._cluster_coordinator = \
           cluster_coordinator.ClusterCoordinator(self.distribute_strategy)
     ... # the rest of fit

 ```
+To avoid the circular referencing between `ParameterServerStrategy` and `ClusterCoordinator` and the resulting leak, the `coordinator`’s reference to `strategy` should be a `weakref`.

-This option is with the assumption that there is always only one `ParameterServerStrategy` used.
+This option is with the assumption that there is always only one `ParameterServerStrategy` used [^1], and that we are not supporting the use case where the user creates an additional `ClusterCoordinator`.

+[^1] This is because there's currently not yet a clean way to shut down ClusterCoordinator, so we can't support more than one ClusterCoordinator, and thus no more than one ParameterServerStrategy.

 #### Keras `Model` changes